 She returned to London three years ago.
 “I’d been homesick for 26 years.”
 She flies regularly to Oz to see Barry, brings his sewing home and posts it back.
 JJ and shih tzu Archie are also there, while Georgie lives in London.
 “And I have an adoptive daughter Joycie who’s now back in Africa.”
 A second dog, a bitch called John, now resides in America with Nicolette Sheridan (Edie from Desperate Housewives).

-A lifelong celebrity pal is Liza Minnelli.
+Katy’s lifelong celebrity pal is Liza Minnelli.
 “Meeting Liza and her mother [Judy Garland, of course] had a huge effect.
 Hanging out at their house in Chelsea with Dirk Bogarde and James Mason floating around, going to the Savoy for tea with Noël Coward… Liza and I were just thinking about the next naughty thing we could get up to.”

-Meanwhile, the Manning household in Dulwich Village welcomed great sportsmen.
+Meanwhile the Manning household in Dulwich Village welcomed great sportsmen.
 Katy’s father – the biggest influence in her life – was JL Manning, a politician turned sports journalist.
 “He was an extraordinary righter of wrongs.
 He fought to have a doctor at the side of a boxing ring; fought against apartheid in schools in Africa, for pensions for journalists’ families.
 He was carried down the streets of Wales after fighting for miners’ causes.
 He couldn’t stand injustice.”

-She exudes joie de vivre and is hilarious company but says she’s compensating for lack of confidence.
+Katy exudes joie de vivre and is hilarious company but says she’s compensating for lack of confidence.
 “I get nail marks in my palms before I walk into a room full of people.
 Actors live behind other personalities.
 But I’m as dull as ditchwater.
 I’m really boring.”
 Katy, I say, has anyone ever told you you’re boring?
 She shrugs.
 “My kids maybe.
 But I’m very withdrawn and quiet and love doing things on my own.”

 She’s a bundle of insecurities, especially about her looks.
 As a teenager in the 60s, she was involved in a horrendous car crash.
-Dating Richard Eyre (long before he became a theatrical knight), she was driven up to see him at Oxford University by Bamber Gascoigne’s brother, Brian.
-On the way back, “We went over a roundabout and into a garage.
-There were no seatbelts in those days.
+Dating Richard Eyre (long before he became a theatrical knight), she drove up to see him at Oxford University with Bamber Gascoigne’s brother, Brian.
+On the way back, “I think Brian fell asleep at the wheel.
+There were no seatbelts in those days, and we went over a roundabout and into a garage.
 I was thrown through the windscreen and a plate-glass window.”

 Gascoigne sustained broken ribs, whereas Katy’s legs were smashed, her back was broken, her face disfigured.
 She spent almost two years in and out of hospital.
 “They weren’t entirely sure I’d walk again.
 I have more metal in my body than an airport can handle.
-I had a lot of reconstructive surgery.
+I had a lot of reconstruction surgery.
 When you kiss this [left] side of my face, it’s skin grafted from my bottom.
 So it’s kiss my ass!